algakovic/Life-Expectancy-USA/README.md

 8. [0.13] Excessive drinking

 ## Conclusions
+- Teen births, smoking and food insecurity are identified as top contributors to lower life expectancy.
-- There is a trade-off that needs to be taken between the model’s accuracy and ability to predict using unseen data input.
+- There is a trade-off that we needed to take between the model’s accuracy and the ability to predict using unseen data input.
 - The accuracy of our model remains fairly unchanged when applied to new data set.
 We can conclude that it is a reliable model although more refinement can be done to improve its accuracy further.
-- Teen births, smoking and food insecurity are identified as top contributors to lower life expectancy.